Capitol Place

 No analysis available

 Cable TV appears to be included in the association fee.
-The current MLS dataset is highly consistent, with 18 of 20 listings checking CABTV, and the public remarks do not contradict that.
-This looks like a stable building-wide inclusion rather than a one-off agent entry.
+The current MLS dataset is highly consistent, with 18 of 20 listings marking CABTV, and the public remarks do not contradict this.
+This looks like a stable building-level inclusion rather than a one-off agent entry.

 No analysis available